 Regulatory and Standards

 Per government regulation and standards: FDA, European, ISO-13485, and ISO 14698 Standards, Microbiologists are required to assess cleanrooms and control environments for contamination and introduce contamination strategies on pharmaceutical/medical device products

 - Employees are required to follow Quality Control Procedure/GMP at all times.

 - Personal hygiene.

 - Environmental monitoring

 - Viable air and surface monitor testing

-- High energy UV-light units to kill microbial that trapped by the filter media.
+- High energy UV-light units to kill microbial that are trapped by the filter media.